pratyushojha04/Durga-furnitures/DOCS/schema_design.markdown

-# Durga Furniture Schema Design Documentation
+# Durga Handicrafts Schema Design Documentation

-This document outlines the MongoDB schema design for the **Durga Furniture** project, a web-based furniture store built with FastAPI, MongoDB, Cloudinary, and React.
+This document outlines the MongoDB schema design for the **Durga Handicrafts** project, a web-based furniture store built with FastAPI, MongoDB, Cloudinary, and React.
 The schema supports product management, user authentication via Google OAuth, and order processing, with a single admin (`pratyushojha77@gmail.com`).
 The database is named `durga_furniture` and contains collections for products, users, and orders, designed to ensure data integrity, scalability, and alignment with the application's requirements.

 ## Database Overview
 - **Database Name**: `durga_furniture`